 RxJS Interop

-Admittedly, at first glance, signals are very similar to a mechanism that Angular has been using for a long time, namely RxJS observables.
-However, signals are deliberately kept simpler and are sufficient in many cases.
+Admittedly, at first glance, signals are very similar to a mechanism that Angular has been using for a long time, namely RxJS Observables.
+However, signals are deliberately kept simpler.

-The following examples illustrates the use of these two methods by expanding the example shown into a type-ahead:
+The following listing illustrates the use of these two methods by expanding the example shown into a debounced type-ahead:

 @Component([...])